Girl, 8, killed in drive-by shooting in Belle Glade

 An 8-year-old girl has died following a drive-by shooting in Belle Glade Friday evening, according to the Palm Beach County Sheriff's Office.

-Deputies were called to a shooting in the 500 block of Southeast First Street about 8 p.m.
+Deputies were called to a shooting in the 500 block of Southeast First Street at 7:15 p.m.
 Upon arrival, deputies located the girl, who was flown to a hospital.

 The girl was listed in critical condition and was later pronounced dead.

-Sheriff's spokeswoman Teri Barbera said the girl was the victim of a drive-by shooting.
+Sheriff's spokeswoman Teri Barbera confirmed the girl was the victim of a drive-by shooting.

 Violent crimes detectives are investigating the incident as a homicide.